ciwin/twde-chatbot/resources/data/nlu.md

 - are you a machine?

 ## intent:what_is_your_name
-- what is your name?
+- what is your name
-- what's your name?
+- what's your name
-- how are you called?
+- how are you called
-- who are you?
+- who are you

 ## intent:skills
 - what can you do?